ms2data/ms2-quick-start/README.md

 ## Step 1: Build a Semantic Model with AI Copilot

 At the core of MS2 is the **semantic model**—a governed, versioned interface that defines how your data should be understood and used.
 Think of it as a **semantic API**: it captures not just structure, but business meaning.
-You’ll use the **MS2 AI Copilot in VS Code** to generate your first model using existing catalog metadata, query logs, and the structure of your data warehouse.
+You'll use the **MS2 AI Copilot in VS Code** to generate your first model using existing catalog metadata, query logs, and the structure of your data warehouse.

-### Prerequisites
+#### Prerequisites

 Before starting, make sure:

 - A **MS2 admin has set up your organization** on the service.
 - You have a basic understanding of **Malloy**, the semantic modeling language MS2 is built on.
 [View Malloy Docs →](https://docs.malloydata.dev/documentation/)

-### Clone the Quick Start Package
+#### Clone the Quick Start Package

 ```bash
 git clone https://github.com/ms2data/ms2-quick-start.git